steffensbola/system-design-prompt/docs/COPILOT.md

    - Mention viable alternatives and why they were not selected.

 7. **Abstractions & Diagrams**
+   - Diagrams should be created on separate files.
+One for each diagram.
    - Use C4 model for diagrams.
    - Ask for validation of the current level before moving on to the next level.
 For instance, confirm *Context Diagram* is complete before moving to *Container Diagram*.
    - Level 1: A system context diagram provides a starting point, showing how the software system in scope fits into the world around it.